Skip to content

 They have a follow-up problem, an ownership problem, a handoff problem, an approvals problem, or a visibility problem.
 The system underneath the work is loose, so the team compensates with memory, manual checking, and one person carrying too much routing load.

-These documents are built around that reality.
+These docs are built around that reality.

 What ZalaStack helps with